fmaa23/RoBERTa_Hate_Speech_Finetuning/README.md

-- `ensemble_model.ipynb`: Combines multiple machine learning models to create an ensemble that predicts the final labels.
+- `ensemble_model_cw.ipynb`: Combines multiple machine learning models using soft voting to create an ensemble that predicts the final labels.

 - `Part_1a_2c.ipynb`: Answers questions related to parts 1a and 2c of the project using data analysis and modeling.